MarginaliaSearch/MarginaliaSearch/doc/crawling.md

 it doesn't need to be extremely fast, but it should be a few terabytes in size.
 It should be mounted with `noatime` and partitioned with a large block size.
 It may be a good idea to format the disk with a block size of 4096 bytes.
 This will reduce the amount of disk space used by the crawler.

+Make sure you configure the user-agent properly.
+This will be used to identify the crawler, and is matched against the robots.txt file.
+The crawler will not crawl sites that don't allow it.

+This can be done by editing the file `${WMSA_HOME}/conf/user-agent`.

 ## Setup